RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 protein is in the middle of the box.

 The usefulness of the unbiased MD trajectory depends on whether any kind of binding of the ligand to a protein pocket can be observed.
+It is likely that a few hundred ns of unbiased MD simulations are required to even see any spontaneous binding event.

 #########################################################